awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ## Alternative blue\-green upgrade technique<a name="AuroraMySQL.Upgrading.BlueGreenBlog"></a>

- For situations where the top priority is to perform an immediate switchover from the old cluster to an upgraded one, you can use a multistep process that runs the old and new clusters side\-by\-side\.
-In this case, you replicate data from the old cluster to the new one until you are ready for the new cluster to take over\.
-For details, see this blog post: [Performing major version upgrades for Amazon Aurora MySQL with minimum downtime](http://aws.amazon.com/blogs/database/performing-major-version-upgrades-for-amazon-aurora-mysql-with-minimum-downtime/)\.
+In some situations, your top priority is to perform an immediate switchover from the old cluster to an upgraded one\.
+In such situations, you can use a multistep process that runs the old and new clusters side\-by\-side\.
+Here, you replicate data from the old cluster to the new one until you are ready for the new cluster to take over\.
+For details, see the blog post [Performing major version upgrades for Amazon Aurora MySQL with minimum downtime](http://aws.amazon.com/blogs/database/performing-major-version-upgrades-for-amazon-aurora-mysql-with-minimum-downtime/) on the AWS Database Blog\.